Ethereum: Accounts

-There are two types of accounts on Ethereum: user accounts (also known as externally-owned accounts), and contract accounts.
-Both types have an ETH balance, may transfer ETH to any account, may execute the code of another contract, or create a new contract, and are identified on the blockchain and in the state by an account address.
+There are two types of accounts on Ethereum: externally-owned accounts (EOAs) and contract accounts.
+Both types have an ETH balance, may transfer ETH to any account, may execute the code of contracts, or create new contracts, and are identified on the blockchain and in the state by an account address.

+EOAs are the only type of account that may create transactions.
+Each EOA is controlled using its associated 64-character hexadecimal string known as its "private key", from which the account's address is derived.
+For a transaction to be valid, it must include a "signature", which is a string created using a private key, the transaction to be signed (not including the signature), and the ECDSA signature generation algorithm.
+Validators use the ECDSA public key recovery algorithm to derive the sender's address from the signature.

 Contracts are the only type of account that has associated bytecode and storage (to store contract-specific state).
 The code of a contract is evaluated when a transaction is sent to it.
 The code of the contract may read user-specified data from the transaction, and may have a return value.
-In addition to control flow statements, the bytecode may include instructions to send ETH, read from and write to the contract's storage, create temporary storage (memory) that vanishes at the end of code evaluation, perform arithmetic and hashing operations, send transaction-like calls to other contracts (thus executing their code), create new contracts, and query information about the current transaction or the blockchain.
+In addition to control flow statements, the bytecode may include instructions to send ETH, read from and write to the contract's storage, create and assign values to temporary storage (memory) that vanishes at the end of code evaluation, perform arithmetic and hashing operations, send transaction-like calls to other contracts (thus executing their code), create new contracts, and query information about the current transaction or the blockchain.

-Addresses

-Ethereum account addresses are composed of the prefix "0x" (a common identifier for hexadecimal) concatenated with the rightmost 20 bytes of the Keccak-256 hash of the ECDSA public key (the curve used is the so-called secp256k1).
-In hexadecimal, two digits represent a byte, and so addresses contain 40 hexadecimal digits after the "0x", e.g. 0xb794f5ea0ba39494ce839613fffba74279579268.
-Contract addresses are in the same format, however, they are determined by sender and creation transaction nonce.